Reranko05/Brain-Tumor-Segmentation/README.md

 2. Run the cells sequentially to preprocess data, train the model, and evaluate performance.

 ## Results
 The model achieves high segmentation accuracy, effectively distinguishing tumor regions from MRI scans.
-Sample visualizations are provided in the `results/` directory.

 ## Contributions
 Feel free to contribute by improving the model, adding more datasets, or optimizing performance.
 Fork the repository and submit a pull request.